hharryyf/codeforcepractice/README.md

 the string that is isomorphic to A which has the least lexicographical order.
 Then, the remaining task is hashing. https://codeforces.com/contest/985/problem/F

+634. Cinema (diff=2400, union find)
+Key observation: the largest distance is of O(sqrt(Q)). https://vjudge.net/problem/CodeForces-200A